The Law Matters

 A sensible drug policy should recognise three pillars of drug policy:

-- supply reduction
+- supply reduction – target the dealers and suppliers

-- demand reduction
+- demand reduction – promote a drug-free culture

 “Why do nations schedule drugs? …… Nations schedule psychoactive drugs because we revere this three-pound organ (of our brain) differently than any other part of our body.
 It is the repository of our humanity.
 It is the place that enables us to write poetry and to do theatre, to conjure up calculus and send rockets to Pluto three billion miles away, and to create iPhones and 3D computer printing.
 And that is the magnificence of the human brain.
 Drugs can influence [the brain] adversely.
 So, this is not a war on drugs – this is a defence of our brains, the ultimate source of humanity.”